 FOUR RECOVERY KEYS

 1. Psychological detachment.
 This is a fancy description of something pretty logical.
 Stop thinking about work and the worries that flow from it.
-It's easier said than done, though, when the adrenaline is high after a tough day and/or commute, and the rumination parade of projected anxieties is under way.
+It's easier said than done, though, when the adrenaline is high after a tough day, and the rumination parade of projected anxieties is under way.

 Continuing to think and talk about work issues keeps you mentally at work, so find ways to change the subject.
 Another option is to create physical and electronic barriers to prevent the default to a desk or work emails and help separate work and home.
 Imagine yourself flipping a light switch off as you leave work.
 You’ve switched over to another job now, your life.

 2. Relaxation.
-There is a false belief in our work culture that you have to be at the threshold of pain or near collapse before you are entitled to relax.
+There is a false belief in our work culture that you have to be near collapse before you are entitled to relax.
 Taking care of yourself needs no justification.
 Relaxation is built in to the human physiology.
 Activation periods of stress are meant to be followed by the reparative parasympathetic system of rest and maintenance.
 Relaxing is essential to recover and restore the body and the brain's equilibrium to pre-stressor levels.

 3. Mastery.
 Research shows that mastery experiences are one of the best ways to promote recovery and knock out stress.
 These are activities done outside of work that allow for personal growth, skill-building, and learning.
 We all have three core needs--autonomy, competence, and conection with others.
 Mastery experiences put us in touch with these needs and get us aligned with who we are.

 Whether it’s cycling, salsa dancing, learning a musical instrument or a language—studies show that the mastery process can shut off stress activation even in the middle of work, at lunchtime, as well as at home.
-Identify things you want to learn, potential passions, and you crowd out negative affect with positive autonomy and competence.
+Identify things you want to learn, potential passions, and you crowd out negative affect with the positive vibe that comes from autonomy and competence.
 A passion can add eight hours of joy to your week, the ultimate antidote to stress.